What To Do When A Black Rat Snake Moves In

-Turns out that not only do mothballs have no effect on snakes at all, they are really horrible for a human respiratory system.
+It turns out that not only do mothballs have no effect on snakes at all, but they are also really horrible for a human respiratory system.
 They can be very dangerous for pregnant women and their unborn babies as well as small children.
 We should guess from the way our body responds to the wretched smell.
 When you smell mothballs, you are actually inhaling the insecticide.
 They are meant to be used in closed airtight containers to control clothes moths.
 When placed in areas where you or your pets can breathe them they are very bad for you.
-Babies that wear clothes that weren’t washed and had been in stored in mothballs can be born with anemia.
+Babies that wear clothes that weren’t washed and had been stored in mothballs can be born with anemia.
 When used outside they can contaminate soil and cause problems.
 Learn more about how dangerous toxic mothballs are here.

 Mothballs are generally made with one of these two chemicals, Naphthalene or Paradichlorobenzene.
 Learn more about how harmful these can be below.

-The men that came to address the snake problem the next day, Scott and Alan, told me that on more than one occasion they had captured snakes which were happily residing in places full of mothballs.
+The men that came to address the snake problem the next day, Scott and Alan, told me that on more than one occasion they had captured snakes that were happily residing in places full of mothballs.
 Also, if a child comes across a mothball and mistakes it as candy it can be extremely dangerous if consumed.

 Is There An At Home Snake Repellent That Does Work?